roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-03 ****** byTheTalkMan© "Do it, Derek!
+"Do it, Derek!
 Fuck me!"
 Jackie commanded.
 Derek flexed his hips back, pulling his shaft from her ass.
 Once only the tip was still inside her, he drove into her again.

  "C'mon, baby.
 Harder!
 Give it to me!
 I can take it!"
 Jackie begged.